balena-labs-projects/balena-sense/README.md

 * Tool to flash your SD card, such as [balenaEtcher](https://www.balena.io/etcher/)
 * A [balenaCloud](https://www.balena.io/cloud/) account
 * A clone or download of this project

+### Configuration

+If required, this project supports offsetting of the measured values before they are recorded in the database.

+To offset temperature, add a balenaCloud environment variable called `BALENASENSE_TEMP_OFFSET`, and add an offset in degrees C.

+To offset humidity, add a balenaCloud environment variable called `BALENASENSE_HUM_OFFSET` and add a value in % RH.

+To adjust the pressure sensor and compensate for altitude, add a balenaCloud environment variable called `BALENASENSE_ALTITUDE` and set it to your altitude above sea level in meters.

 ### A full guide to setting up this project is available on [our blog](https://www.balena.io/blog/p/34fa01e1-7c1d-4fba-bb2a-b57c19d13985/).